KSAH-42/Bnp.Pricer/README.md

 # Black Scholes Calulator

-This application represent how to implement a trading options Black Scholes calculator using C# and WPF.
+In this repository, you find some source code that demonstrate how to implement a trading options Black Scholes calculator using C# and WPF.

 # Project strucure